 Leamaneh Castle History

-The original tower house of Leamaneh Castle was built in the late 1400’s by Turlogh O’Brien, King of Thomond, one of the last of the High Kings of Ireland.
+The original tower house of Leamaneh Castle was built in the late 1400’s by Turlogh O’Brien, King of Thomond, one of the last of the High Kings of Ireland and a direct descendant of Brian Boru.
 The castle’s five-story tower house has narrow arrow slit openings, small chambers, and a spiral stairwell.

-In the 1640’s, the O’Brien family built a four-story manor house as their living.
-The fell into ruin by the 18th century, and parts of the building were even relocated to other castles and great estates.
+In the 1640’s, the O’Brien family demolished part of the tower house and attached a four-story manor house as their living space.
+This fell into ruin by the 18th century, and parts of the building were even relocated to other castles and great estates.

 Visiting Leamaneh Castle

-Since the castle is privately owned, you aren’t allowed to go in it; you’ll have to be content with admiring from afar.
+Leamaneh Castle is privately owned, so you unfortunately aren’t allowed to go inside it; you’ll have to be content with admiring from afar.
 But that also means that it’s free to see!

 Castle Count: 11